 If you have MS, your doctor may advise you against getting live-virus vaccines such as:

 - Influenza nasal spray (flu vaccine that’s sprayed into your nose).
-This vaccine isn’t available currently for anyone, though, so it won’t be an issue this flu season.

 - The oral vaccine for polio